binaryfire/filament-vite-dev-fix/README.md

 ## The Problem

 When running Filament v4 with Vite's dev server (`npm run dev`), some button styles don't render properly.
-This is due to CSS selectors using `+ &` not being processed correctly (despite the fact that Vite handles them fine for builds).
+This is due to CSS selectors using `+ &` not being processed correctly by Vite (despite the fact that it handles them fine for builds).

 Original issue: [filamentphp/filament#16257](https://github.com/filamentphp/filament/issues/16257)